-- Swan: We will replace parts and offer program updates free of charge, if you sign up for our maintenance service.
+Swan: We will replace parts and offer program updates free of charge, if you sign up for our maintenance service.
+Without a maintenance agreement, you would have to pay substantial costs for the replacement of parts and program updates.
 But we will still charge you for any major change.
 Many of our customers sign a maintenance contract at the same time with the purchase agreement.
-The maintenance contract is renewable each year. - Sapphire: I see.
+The maintenance contract is renewable each year.

+Sapphire: I see.
 I guess we'd better sign up for maintenance too.
-That means we will need to sign a purchase agreement for the $\alpha$ -4 and $\beta$ -4 series and another one for maintenance.
+That means we will need to sign a purchase agreement for the α -4 and β -4 series and another one for maintenance.